 - 48. The firm shall establish a monitoring process designed to provide it with reasonable assurance that the policies and procedures relating to the system of quality control are relevant, adequate, and operating effectively.
-This process shall: - (a) Include an ongoing consideration and evaluation of the firm's system of quality control including, for each engagement partner, inspection of a selection of completed engagements on a cyclical basis; [Issue C.3] - (b) Require responsibility for the monitoring process to be assigned to a partner or partners or other persons with sufficient and appropriate experience and authority in the firm to assume that responsibility; and - (c) Require that those performing the engagement or the engagement quality control review are not involved in inspecting the engagements.
+This process shall: - (a) Include an ongoing consideration and evaluation of the firm's system of quality control including, on a cyclical basis, inspection of at least one completed engagement for each engagement partner; - (b) Require responsibility for the monitoring process to be assigned to a partner or partners or other persons with sufficient and appropriate experience and authority in the firm to assume that responsibility; and - (c) Require that those performing the engagement or the engagement quality control review are not involved in inspecting the engagements.
 (Ref: Para.
-A63-A67)
+A64-A68)